 Kochi (or Cochin) is set on a cluster of islands and narrow peninsulas and has one of the best natural harbours in the world.
 The famed ‘Malabar Spices’ were exported from this very port, bringing to Kochi visitors as varied as the Arabs, the Dutch, the Portuguese and, finally, the British.
-All of them have left their mark on the architecture, making Kochi one of the most unique and fascinating towns in India.
+All of them have left their mark on the architecture.
+This makes Kochi one of the most beguiling, unique and fascinating towns in India.

 Day 2 Kochi

-The afternoon is free and in the evening you will see a Kathakali Dance Performance in which local dancers are intricately made up as demons and superhuman beings.
-Only men are allowed to perform but they adorn themselves in huge skirts and headdresses, and their faces are incredibly elaborately made up.
+In the evening you will see a Kathakali Dance Performance in which local dancers are intricately made up as demons and superhuman beings.
+The male performers adorn themselves in huge skirts and headdresses with incredibly elaborate make up.

 Day 3 Kochi – Munnar